 Naturally, the sooner a problem is diagnosed, the quicker we can implement the proper treatment plan.
 Ultrasound is a unique diagnostic tool because it not only allows for early detection, but also gives you an opportunity to do future scans for comparison purposes to track a condition’s progression or mark your pet’s response to treatment.

 Gain access to the invaluable resource of a board-certified Internal Medicine Specialist or Cardiologist.
 Ultrasound images, together with your pet’s lab results, cytology, and radiographs are sent via the Internet to be reviewed by some of the best specialists across the country.
 They will provide you with a complete written consultation on your case, and offer their diagnosis with the most viable treatment options.

 5. Non-invasive, painless Advanced Diagnostics

 You may have already put your pet though many traditional diagnostic procedures and may be nervous about more testing.
 Now we can offer you the peace of mind that comes from Advanced Diagnostics through Ultrasound.
 Sound wave technology is thorough, while remaining painless and virtually risk-free.
 Ultrasound can diagnosis a problem buried deep within tissue or organs, without invasive surgery.

 6. Quick turn-around time

 All aspects of Ultrasound are quick.
 First, whether for internal medicine or cardiology, the scan and capture of ultrasound images averages only 30 to 45 minutes.
-Clients will often be able to have an immediate verbal overview of the scan, and will be given printed films to review with their veterinarian.
-Second, the written consultation from the specialist normally arrives within 24 hours (Weekends may require 48 hours.)
+Clients will often be able to have an immediate verbal overview of the scan.
+Second, the written consultation from the specialist normally arrives within 24 hours and will be faxed to their veterinarian for review.
+(Weekends may require 48 hours.)

 7. Enable your family to make More Informed Decisions